corrode/corrode.github.io/content/mentorship/_index.md

 <span class="highlight">and Ship Better Rust</span>
 </h1>
 <p class="pro-hero-subtitle">
 For experienced engineers moving from Python, Go, or another language into serious Rust work.
-Bring your project or codebase and learn how to make sound design-, architecture-, and code-review decisions yourself.
+Bring your project or codebase and learn how to make sound design, architecture, and code-review decisions yourself.
 </p>

 <div class="pro-hero-cta">